paradise-fi/RoFI/RoFILib/README.md

 ```
 ./rofi-reconfig -i ../data/init.in -g ../data/goal.in > ../data/res.out
-./rofi-vis ../data/res.out -m
+./rofi-vis -i ../data/res.out -m
 ```

 Writes a sequence of configurations to a separate file, then draws many `-m` configurations from one file.
-The flag must be placed after the file path!